VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Administrative Parcel

 A parcel defined in boundaries and/or function by its tax or other administrative uses, not necessarily its legally documented boundaries.
 Often used in contrast to legal parcel.

+## Assessment Jurisdiction

+The bounded area in which a government or authorized entity has the authority to assess property for taxation.
+Typically also responsible for conducting appraisals, maintaining the grand list and associated property records, overseeing mapping of property within the area, and addressing appeals or disputes about property assessments.
+In Vermont, the current assessment jurisdiction is the municipality.
+In other states it is often the county.

 ## Attributes